ESA title

 * Mandatory field

-While resource extraction on earth often harms the environment, space offers new avenues for sustainable materials manufacture and mining.
+While resource extraction on earth often harms the environment, space offers new avenues for the sustainable manufacture and mining of materials.

-Environments like microgravity aboard the ISS or other payloads can enhance our understanding of material properties and solidification processes in industrial manufacturing.
+For example, the microgravity environment aboard the International Space Station (ISS) can enhance our understanding of material properties and solidification processes for industrial manufacturing.

 Material Exploration in Space